LoocasToh/FED_Assignment1/README.md

 ## Design Process

-The website will follow the colors of the Axis Softball Logo which is Navy Blue, Yellow and White.
+The website will follow the colors of the Axis Softball Logo which is _Navy Blue, Yellow and White_.
-When designing the website, i tried to keep it simple and minimilistic as i think it looked clean and easy to use which caters to anyone, especially people who are new to the sport.
-Keeping this in mind, i made sure not to make the team and sport not seem very intimidating as from personal experience, that is often times the reason why some people are hesitant to join as the sport seems like a very complicated and difficult to understand sport.
+When designing the website, I tried to keep it simple and minimilistic as I think it looked clean and easy to use which caters to anyone, especially _people who are new to the sport_.
+Keeping this in mind, I made sure not to make the team and sport not seem very intimidating as from personal experience, that is often times the reason why some people are hesitant to join as the sport seems like a very complicated and difficult to understand sport.
-By adding the **About Us** section, it allows the browser to be able to see and know the committee members which hopefully helps them more willing to join as it is often times quite scary to join a team and not know anyone in the CCA therefore, by letting them know who the members are and see their faces they are more likely to join the team.
+By adding the **About Us** section, it allows the browser to be able to see and know the committee members which hopefully _helps them more willing to join_ as it is often times quite scary to join a team and not know anyone in the CCA therefore, by letting them know who the members are and see their faces they are more likely to join the team.
-- As a user myself, i want to be able to go into the website and easyily navigate it without having the confusion of where i am and what certain parts of the website mean.
+- As a user myself, I want to be able to go into the website and **easily navigate it** without having the confusion of where I am and what certain parts of the website mean.
 I would also want to be able to see how the team is doing by watching the highlight clips what is shown in the **Highlights** section.
-Lastly, if i am unsure if there is training on certain dates, i want to be able to rely on this website to be able to give up to date updates on the training schedule.
+Lastly, if I am unsure if there is training on certain dates, I want to be able to **rely on this website to be able to give up to date updates on the training schedule**.

 ## Features